The Beauty Blind

 So that day, Lubna posted a Snap where she wrote, “I wish I will never lose the gift of being amazed.’’

-And at that moment, I understood that the skill I thought I have, is actually a gift I miserably lost.
+And at that exact moment, I understood that the skill I thought I have, is actually a gift I miserably lost.
 I lost the skill of seeing the beauty, and the gift of being amazed by the beauty I see.

 Of course, I searched in my weak memory for a single event where I said the word ‘wow’ after watching something new, and of course, I couldn’t find it.
 Then I surfed on all the pictures and videos I took in my previous trips, and by miracle I found one video I took in September 2017 in Koh Tao, Thailand, when I saw the Turtle Island and I literally said, “Wow, what a beauty.”

-When I watched that video of 20 seconds, the feeling of amazement was reborn inside me again, and I witnessed how beautiful that was, and I decided to never ever loose that gift anymore.
+When I watched that video of 20 seconds, the feeling of amazement was reborn inside me again, and I witnessed how beautiful that was, and I decided to never ever loose that feeling anymore.

-And to do that, I followed the steps of my guru Lubna… Every day she takes pictures of New York, and she shares them with us.
+To do that, I followed the steps of my guru Lubna… Every day she takes pictures of New York, and she shares them with us.
 And by doing the same thing, I was able take more time to admire the amazing view I see, and then, capture that admiration with the best photo I can, to share it on my Instagram Stories.

 I started doing that 15 days ago, and that took me from describing Istanbul as just Good, to Magical.
 Magical in the sense that in every corner of the town, you can discover something that will leave your mouth big open and your neck in pain since you’re looking around, up and down all the time.